I've been a Starbucks barista for over 10 years, and I love sharing my coffee knowledge with anyone who will listen.

 Ordering drinks at Starbucks can be confusing.
 There are a ridiculous amount of options for every type of beverage on the menu and learning the unique Starbucks lingo can be a bit of a task.
 As an enthusiastic barista at the 'Bux, I've developed a bunch of helpful articles for customers who are looking for more information.
 Check out my first article to learn Starbucks terms.

 A neat twist that can be done with any of the new Teavana teas is called a tea latte.
 Basically, a tea latte is equal parts hot tea and steamed milk.
 Since many of the teas are already caffeinated and many don't pair well with the taste of coffee, there is no espresso added to any of the tea lattes.

 The recipe for a tea latte broken down to the standard for the non-menu items is as follows:

-- 1 tea bag in a tall, or 2 in a grande or venti cup.
+- Place 1 tea bag in a tall cup, or 2 in a grande or venti cup.

 - Add hot water to half-full.

-- Steamed milk (2% unless you request something else) to the top.
+- Add steamed milk (2% unless you request something else) to the top.

 - Just a bit of milk foam tops the drink.